lqkhoo/rf-calculator/README.md

   * This is from v1.0.0 of the JP release.
 I went through the wiki and fixed a couple of data points in the item table that have been patched (corrected).
 These are Platinum Shield+, Wind Mantle, Elven Mantle.
 If you notice anything else let me know.

 ## Rune Factory 4
 * Data dump from the GameFaqs [data mining thread](https://gamefaqs.gamespot.com/boards/258612-rune-factory-4-special/78486979) (Omnigamer).
+For icons, images, and Japanese strings, I had to associate them by hand.
 * Asset dump by myself.
 Pipeline tools:
    1. ROMFS ([Ryujinx](https://ryujinx.org/)).
    2. BNTX to DDS / ASTC: [BNTX-Extractor](https://github.com/aboood40091/BNTX-Extractor) ([AboodXD](https://github.com/aboood40091)).